mehedi-nahi/LangChain/README.md

 * Make sure to set your API keys (e.g., OpenAI) before running the notebook.
 * This is a beginner-friendly example and can be extended for more advanced use cases.

-## 🤝 Contributing

-Feel free to fork this repo and improve the examples or add new ones!

-## 📄 License

-This project is open-source and available under the MIT License.

 ---